bwt-dev/bwt/README.md

 You can also track output script descriptors using `--descriptor`.
 For example, `--descriptor 'wpkh(<xpub>/0/*)'`.

+To speed up rescanning for historical transactions, you can provide the wallet creation date with `--rescan-since <timestmap>`.
-Rescanning can be controlled with `--xpub <xpub>@<rescan>`.
-You can specify `<rescan>` with the wallet birthday formatted as `yyyy-mm-dd` to scan from that date onwards only, or use `now` to disable rescanning and watch for new transactions only (for newly created wallets).
+The timestamp can be a `YYYY-MM-DD` formatted string, or 'now' to disable rescanning and watch for new transactions only (for newly created wallets).
-*Setting this can significantly speed up scanning and is highly recommended.*
+*Setting this is highly recommended.*

 By default, the Electrum server will be bound on port `50001`/`60001`/`60401` (according to the network) and the HTTP server will be bound on port `3060`.
 This can be controlled with `--electrum-addr`